herotechcourse/kotlin-lotto-precourse/README.md

 ### 5. add a getNumber in the Lotto class to capture the numbers created
 - add a getter to lotto
 - make the code more idiomatic
+- test the class in the application class